ImitationV/capstone/Documentation/DataSecurity_Boilerplate.md

 ---

-Thank you for your commitment and continued useage.
+Thank you for your commitment and continued usage.

 Sincerely,

-Budget Buddy Exeucutive Team
+Budget Buddy Executive Team